Using mm-Waves for Secret Key Establishment: Abstract

 \section{Abstract}

 The fact that Millimeter Wave (mmWave) communication needs to be directional is usually perceived as a challenge; in this paper we argue that it enables {efficient secret key sharing} that are unconditionally secure from passive eavesdroppers, by building on packet erasures.
-We showcase the potential of our approach in two setups: beam sweeping to align receiver/transmitter pairs, and vehicle platooning.
-We show that in the first case, we can {establish} a few hundred secret bits at virtually no additional transmission cost; and in the second case, we can potentially {establish} keys in the order of tenths of Mbps.
-These first results are based on some simplifying assumptions, yet we believe {they} give incentives to further explore such techniques.
+We showcase the potential of our approach in two setups: mmWave-based WiFi networks and vehicle platooning.
+We show that in the first case, we can establish a few hundred secret bits with minimal changes to standard communication protocol; while in both cases, with the right choice of parameters, we can potentially establish keys in the order of tenths of Mbps.
+These first results are based on some simplifying assumptions, yet we believe they give incentives to further explore such techniques.